Natural Family Planning Honors God's Design

 As a practical and ethical aid in married life, the practice of Natural Family Planning (NFP) intersects with the deepest levels of the spousal relationship.
 In the words of St. John Paul II, NFP is "a valuable help to responsible parenthood, in which all individuals, and in the first place, the child, are recognized and respected in their own right and where every decision is guided by the ideal of the sincere gift of self."
 (Evangelium vitae, 88).

-The teachings of the Catholic Church about how God created men and women in His image and the meaning of the Divine gifts of human sexuality, marriage, conjugal love and responsible parenthood contribute to a theology of NFP.
-This theology is helpful to reflect upon in order to arrive at a deeper appreciation of God's will for married love.
-The U.S. bishops emphasize the importance of this theological reflection when they wrote in their document, Married Love and the Gift of Life that . . .
+A theology of NFP must include prayerful reflection on the teachings of the Catholic Church about God's creation of men and women in His image, the meaning of human sexuality, marriage, conjugal love and responsible parenthood.
+The U.S. bishops emphasize the importance of this theological reflection in their document, Married Love and the Gift of Life:

 Catholic Teaching and Population Issues